GreenThumbProject/docs/docs/development/contributing.md

-# Contributing
+# Code Standards

-Thank you for your interest in contributing to GreenThumb!

-## Getting Started

-1. Fork the repository you want to contribute to
-2. Clone your fork locally
-3. Create a feature branch: `git checkout -b feature/your-feature`
-4. Make your changes
-5. Test thoroughly
-6. Submit a pull request
+Code style guidelines for GreenThumb development.

+!!! note "Private Research Project"
+    This is a private research project.
+These standards are maintained for future team collaboration and code consistency.

-## Code Style
+## Python

-### Python
+### Style Guide

 - Follow [PEP 8](https://peps.python.org/pep-0008/)
 - Use type hints for all functions
-- Write docstrings for public functions
+- Write docstrings for public functions and classes
+- Use functions and classes for reusable code

+### Example

 ```python
 def calculate_average(values: list[float]) -> float: